zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem.md

 ### field `String`

-The data field containing the category name.
+The data item field which contains the category name.
+Requires the dataSource option to be set.

 #### Example
     <kendo:chart-categoryAxisItem field="field">